Back to Parmenides: Records and timelessness

-Let us sketch how this comes about in the present context.
-When semi-classical approximations may be made for the transition amplitude between $q^*$ and a given configuration, we have \be W_{\mbox{ cl}}(q^*,q)=\sum_{\gamma_j}\Delta^{\frac{1}{2}}_j\exp{((i/\hbar)S_{\mbox{ cl}}[\gamma_j])}\ee where the $\gamma_j$ are curves that extremize the action and $\Delta$ are certain weights for each one.
 Roughly speaking, when all of $\gamma_j$ go through a configuration $q_r\neq q$, I will define $q$ as \emph{possessing a semi-classical record} of $q_r$.
-Note that this is a statement about $q$, i.e. it is $q$ that contains the record.\footnote{A more precise definition of records using semi-classical coarse-grainings is left for the appendix \ref{sec:records}, definition \ref{def:full_record}. }
+Note that this is a statement about $q$, i.e. it is $q$ that contains the record (a more precise definition is left for \cite{QG_deco}).
+I will call $\mathcal{M}_{(r)}$ the entire set that contains $q_r$ as a record.

-Indeed, for records, it can be shown that the amplitude suffers a decomposition (this is shown in \cite{path_deco}, and works also for strings of records) \be W(q^*,q)\simeq W(q^*,q_r)W(q_r,q) \ee To show this, one uses the same techniques as to show that the usual semi-classical transition amplitude has the semi-group property: \be W_{\mbox{ cl}}((q_1,t_1),(q_3,t_3))=\int dq_2 W_{\mbox{ cl}}((q_1,t_1),(q_2,t_2))W_{\mbox{ cl}}((q_2,t_2),(q_3,t_3)) \ee In a simplified case of a system deparametrizable around the components $t^r_2$ of the record configurations, we immediately recover
+For $q\in \mathcal{M}_{(r)}$, it can be shown that the amplitude suffers a decomposition (this is shown in \cite{QG_deco}) \be W(q^*,q)\simeq W(q^*,q_r)W(q_r,q) \ee To show this in a simplified setting of a deparametrizable system --- i.e. when the Hamiltonian admits a split $H(q,p)=p_o+H_o(q_i, p^i, q_o)$, with $[H_o(t), H_o(t')]=0$ ---, one uses the same techniques as those used to prove the semi-group properties of the semi-classical amplitude.
+For $q_o=t$: \be W_{\mbox{ cl}}((q^i_1,t_1),(q^i_3,t_3))=\int dq_2 W_{\mbox{ cl}}((q^i_1,t_1),(q^i_2,t_2))W_{\mbox{ cl}}((q^i_2,t_2),(q^i_3,t_3)) \ee Since the extremal curves all go through the single point corresponding to $t^r_2$, we immediately recover \eqref{equ:record_dec}: